All you need to know about making a claim with Thompsons

 What are the time limits for head and brain injury claims?

-The personal injury claim time limit is three years from the date of accident or, alternatively, three years from the date of diagnosis.
+The personal injury claim time limit is three years from the date of the accident or, alternatively, three years from the date of diagnosis.
 However, in cases in which the claimant has lost mental capacity, the time limit does not begin until the time he or she regains this capacity.

 In cases where there is no expectation that the injured party will regain mental capacity in the near future, a relative or other party can make the claim on the injured party's behalf.